theologiae/summa/README.md

 <br>

-# Warnings
+# Warning
+- Status
-- This is conversion is unfinished; I will update it and correct as I read more.
+    - This is conversion is unfinished; As I read more, I will be updating it
     - Expect some inconsistent formatting and missing links abound.
- 	- I don't how to read Latin and I am not an expert on the source text.
+- Design Choices
     - I've opted to reduce (what I felt was) unnecessary verbiage in the filenames, e.g. "OF", "THE".
         - Otherwise, refrained from removing content in the files themselves.
+    - I've refrained from using the latin names, and focused on the english translation (I can't read Latin)
+        - In the future, a latin version of this text could be created alongside the english verison.
-- The text itself may be occasionally inaccurate, due to minor issues in the translated source material.
-As I read the summa, I will be cross-comparing the online version with David McClamrock's adjustments.
+- Minor issues in the translated source material.
+   - As I read the summa, I will be cross-comparing the online version with David McClamrock's adjustments.

 <br>